Europe weakness hits Ryanair profits

 "There is no sign of a European-wide economic recovery.
 There doesn't seem to be any light at the end of the tunnel," Chief Financial Officer Howard Millar told Reuters Insider TV.

-The airline maintained its forecast of a profit of between 400 million euros (312.7 million pounds) and 440 million for the year to March.
+The airline maintained its forecast of a profit of between 400 million euros and 440 million for the year to March.

 Net profit for three months to June was 99 million euros, compared with a forecast of 123 million by four analysts polled by Thomson Reuters.
 Earnings per share were 6.9 euro cent in the quarter, compared with an average analyst forecast of 9 cents.